Police Training Institute

 - De-escalation techniques to diffuse stressful and potentially dangerous situations

 - Alternatives to youth confinement, including community-based programs that address the root causes of criminal behavior

-Four test pilot sites will begin implementing the Police Training Institute in early 2017.
+The Police Training Institute was implemented in four sites in early-mid 2017.
 In an effort to measure the quality and impact of the work, an independent evaluator will evaluate the Police Training Institute.
 This evaluation will be used to measure the immediate and long-term outcomes on the law enforcement, youth and communities they serve, as well as improve the program.

 To find out more about the Police Training Institute, contact John Shanks, Director, at email@example.com or 202-407-7611.